Steps

 Basic use

-2. Patch a sidechain source into SIDE if you want ducking.
+2. Patch a sidechain source into SIDE for ducking.

-3. Set PRESS for compression, FEED for drive, DUCK for sidechain amount, and LEVEL for output range.
+3. Set PRESS for compression, FEED for saturation drive, DUCK for sidechain depth, and LEVEL for output range.

 Patching suggestions

-• Large mix bus: Use it as the main stereo bus for a full rack.
+Large mix bus: Use as the main stereo bus for a full rack with many voices.

 Flower Patch